BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 ### bitsandbytes
 [bitsandbytes](https://pypi.org/project/bitsandbytes/) allow to run training using 8-bit precision.
 Particularly useful to fine-tune very large models.

+### vllm
+[vllm](https://github.com/vllm-project/vllm) is a high-level library to efficiently run inference of LLMs.

+### skypilot
+[skypilot](https://github.com/skypilot-org/skypilot) allows to easily run inference of LLM and more on any cloud platform (Google, AWS, Azure, ...).

 ## Scientific libraries
 ### Hydra